neilkuan/cdk-aurora-globaldatabase/README.md

 # Why
 **Amazon Aurora Global Databases** is designed for multi-regional Amazon Aurora Database clusters that span across different AWS regions.
 Due to the lack of native cloudformation support, it has been very challenging to build with cloudformation or AWS CDK with the upstream `aws-rds` construct.

-`cdk-aurora-globaldatabase` aims to offload the heavy-lifting and helps you provision and deploy cross-regional **Amazon Aurora Global Databases** simply with one or two CDK statements.
+`cdk-aurora-globaldatabase` aims to offload the heavy-lifting and helps you provision and deploy cross-regional **Amazon Aurora Global Databases** simply with just a few CDK statements.

 ## Now Try It !!!
 # Sample for Mysql